 In May 2013, the Commemoration Project takes place in Williams Lake.
 A monument with the words “Remembering, Recovering, Reconciling” (in the Indigenous languages of the children who attended St. Josephs Mission: Secwepemctsin, Tsilhqotin and Dakelh) is unveiled at the old school site at Sugar Cane, and another one is unveiled at Boitanio Park in Williams Lake.
 The project involves workshops, youth film showing, public events and seminars.

 Stories were shared by survivors.
 Phyllis Webstad shared her story of having her orange shirt taken away, and what the experience of residential school did to her – and this powerful story was noted by the Cariboo Regional District, who declared Sept 30 as annual Orange Shirt Day, in honour of Phylllis’ story and in recognition of the ongoing need to reconcile a shared history, for the benefit of all.

 Orange Shirt Day has grown into a national day of recognizing and remembering residential school legacies and the impacts suffered both then and now.

 In 2017, Chief Fred Robbins was named one of the recipients of the BC Achievement Awards, recognized for “his dedication to uniting all communities of the Cariboo Chilcotin to ensure the St. Josephs Mission Residential School and it’s survivors are not forgotten.
 Through his vision, as a residential school survivor, he brought together First Nations, Tribal Councils, local government leaders, school districts, and former students to remember, recover and reconcile.”

-We are grateful, Kukpi7 Fred, for your dedication to your vision, making space for Orange Shirt Day to happen - along with your dedication to relationship building on this shared journey that is going far beyond reconciliation.
+We are grateful, Kukpi7 Fred, for your dedication to your vision, making space for Orange Shirt Day to happen - along with your dedication to relationship building on this shared journey.
+Now on to the work of real change!

 by Bettina Johnson